St. Michael's Cathedral, Qingdao: Restoration

-The Chinese government subsequently repudiated the Cultural Revolution.
-A major document presented at the September 1979 Fourth Plenum of the Eleventh National Party Congress Central Committee, gave a "preliminary assessment" of the entire 30-year period of Communist rule.
-At the plenum, party Vice Chairman Ye Jianying declared the Cultural Revolution "an appalling catastrophe" and "the most severe setback to [the] socialist cause since [1949]."
-The Chinese government's condemnation of the Cultural Revolution culminated in the Resolution on Certain Questions in the History of Our Party Since the Founding of the People's Republic of China, adopted by the Sixth Plenary Session of the Eleventh Central Committee of the Communist Party of China.
-This stated that "Comrade Mao Zedong was a great Marxist and a great proletarian revolutionary, strategist and theorist.
-It is true that he made gross mistakes during the "cultural revolution", but, if we judge his activities as a whole, his contributions to the Chinese revolution far outweigh his mistakes.
-His merits are primary and his errors secondary."
+The Chinese Communist Party (CCP) subsequently repudiated the Cultural Revolution.
 The change in prevailing political views was favourable to St. Michael's Cathedral; the Chinese government funded the cathedral's restoration efforts.
 New crosses were manufactured for the cathedral's restoration, and "after several years of repair, [the cathedral] was re-opened in April 1981" for religious worship.
 In May 1999 the church was opened to the general public, allowing entry when Mass or other liturgies are not being celebrated.
 In 2005, city workers repairing water pipes accidentally found the original crosses buried on Longshan Road, not far from the cathedral.
 They are currently stored in the north transept.
 The cathedral has been listed on the register of Provincial Historic Buildings by the government of Shandong Province since 1992.

 The change in prevailing political views also allowed for rapprochement with Chinese clergy formerly imprisoned during the Cultural Revolution.
 In 1985 Li Mingshu was allowed an official post teaching at the seminary of Jinan.
 In 1994 he was transferred to the service of the Diocese of Qingdao, and was appointed the Bishop of Qingdao in 2000.
-Upon his consecration as Bishop, he took the name "Joseph".
+Upon his consecration as bishop, he took the name "Joseph".